Pennsylvania Most Effective Basins Grants 2022 Request for Proposals

 Eligible Applicants for the PA-MEB program are limited to conservation districts, technical service providers certified by the Pennsylvania office of the USDA Natural Resources Conservation Service, countywide action planning coordinators identified through the Pennsylvania Department of Environmental Protection’s Phase III WIP planning process.
 Non-profit 501(c) organizations and local and municipal governments are also eligible, but must demonstrate partnership and coordination with appropriate conservation districts, technical service providers, and/or countywide action planning coordinators by providing associated letters of support.

 For-profit applicants: Please note that this is a request for grant proposals, not a procurement of goods and services; see the Budget section below for specific cost considerations.

 Eligible Landowners/Operators are limited to individuals and entities with ownership or management control of an agricultural operation, as defined by applicable Pennsylvania statutes, and located within identified most effective basins.
-Applicants must also complete signed Landowner-Grantee Agreements for all proposed landowners/operators prior to executing grant contracts with NFWF (see Appendix B).
+Awardees must also obtain signed agreements with all proposed landowners/operators prior to executing grant contracts with NFWF (see “OTHER”).
 In addition, landowners/operators must be able to document compliance with all applicable agricultural erosion and sediment control, manure, and/or nutrient management plan requirements prior to project completion.

 Questions about applicant and landowner/operator eligibility should be directed to NFWF prior to application.